zana-a/emerald/Notes.md

 - Moved back to scala 2 for better tooling
 - in some cases the parser needs whitespace such as mod-A-do where `-` is the white space.
 Without it, parser thinks it is part of the previous token.
+- Statement parser removed as there was no need for it